- Applicable GCOC

 Exemption from using this CUA

 Exemption requests should be directed to the Assistant Director Procurement Frameworks through an email to the contract manager in the first instance.
-Requests for exemption may be received by posted letter or email, but must be in writing and provide sufficient explanation and background to enable the request to be considered.
+Requests for exemption must be in writing via email, and must provide sufficient explanation and background to enable the request to be considered.
 The requesting officer should be the Accountable Authority or delegate of the agency.

 What will it cost?Show more

-The rates quoted by contractors are maximum rates and lower rates can be negotiated.
-Make sure to request a project cost estimate prior to engaging a contractor to ensure value for money.
+The rates quoted by Contractors at the Head Agreement are maximum rates, and Customers are encouraged to negotiate lower rates for each Customer Contract.
+Customers are to request a project cost prior to the engagement of a contractor to determine value for money.

 Buyers should consider negotiating a fixed rate on projects where appropriate.
 This may be a more cost effective approach.